chaotic-aur/toolbox/README.md

 # Chaotic AUR

-Let's reinvent the wheel again
+Let us reinvent the wheel once more.

 ## CLI

 * `chaotic makepkg-gen-{bash,dockerfile,simg} ${PACKAGETAG} ${OUTPUTDIR} $@`

-    Generates a building script to be run in a containerized environment.
+    It generates a building script to be later run in a containerized environment.

     * `bash` for `arch-chroot` or SystemD-NSpawn.
     * `simg` for Singularity.